 Contexts are built up from the empty contexts by extending with modally annotated variables and applying locks associated to modalities:

 We additionally enforce the functoriality of locking, and the fact that some locks preserve empty contexts.

-In fact, the last equality follows from the other three, since $\bkt{\ec_\sm,~\lock_\tri} = \bkt{\ec_\dm,~\lock_\sq,~\lock_\tri} = \bkt{\ec_\dm,~\lock_{\sq\circ\tri}} = \bkt{\ec_\dm,\lock_{\id_\dm}} = \ec_{\dm}$.
+In fact, the last equality follows from the other three, since $\bkt{\ec_\sm,~\lock_\tri} = \bkt{\ec_\dm,~\lock_\sq,~\lock_\tri} = \bkt{\ec_\dm,~\lock_{\sq\circ\tri}} = \bkt{\ec_\dm,~\lock_{\id_\dm}} = \ec_{\dm}$.
 Note that $\lock_\dia$ does \emph{not} preserve empty contexts.

 These equalities mean that contexts no longer have a unique presentation using the above rules.
 However, there are ways to select a canonical presentation for any context.
-One is to interpret the above equalities as directed rewrites and work with context presentations that are normal for this rewriting system; thus there are no identity locks, no repeated locks, and (something about empty contexts).
+One is to interpret the above equalities as directed rewrites and work with context presentations that are normal for this rewriting system; thus there are no identity locks, no repeated locks, and $\lock_\sq$ and $\lock_\tri$ never occur immediately after an empty context.
 Another way is to require that exactly one lock appears in between any two variables.